 Investigations: alanine aminotransferase increased, aspartate aminotransferase increased, hematocrit decreased, lymphocyte morphology abnormal, platelet count decreased, platelet count increased, white blood cell count decreased, white blood cell count increased

 Metabolism and nutrition disorders: hypokalemia

 Psychiatric disorders: agitation, mood swings

 Skin and subcutaneous tissue disorders: urticaria

 The following adverse reactions have been identified during post-approval use of Coartem Tablets.
 Because these events are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

-- Hypersensitivity including urticaria and angioedema.
-Serious skin reactions (bullous eruption) have been rarely reported.
+- Hypersensitivity reactions: anaphylaxis, urticaria, angioedema, and serious skin reactions (bullous eruption) have been reported.